 You may wish to begin charting at the beginning of your next cycle if you don't know your LMP.

-If you know your LMP and want to start right away, make sure that cycle day one on your fertility chart reflects day one of your current cycle.
+If you know your LMP and want to start right away, make sure that cycle day 1 (CD1) on your fertility chart reflects day one of your current cycle.

 Tap/Click your calendar date that corresponds to the first day of your last period and record it.